mrakgr/PIM-Programming-In-Spiral-UPMEM-Demo/README.md

 And that is how all this works!
 Pretty good, right?
 This is the right way to write a map function.

+# Motivational Article

-# Why This Is So Great
+## Why This Is So Great

-It might not seem impressive at first glance, but you have to consider what Spiral's competition is...
+It might not seem impressive at first glance, since all I am doing is passing runtime variables across different backends, but this kind of task is impossible to abstract away unless you have your own language.
+Without the ability to nest backends in a language you'd need to write explicit wrappers and custom interfaces for everything, and drop down to a C style of programming to get it done.
+No amount of programming skill can get you through this challenge.
+You need the right tool to go along with it.

+I couldn't have done this back in 2015,2016 or 2017.
+In 2018 I had something usable, but inferior to the elegant system I've demonstrated here.
+It was only in late 2021 that I got my language to the level where a task of this difficulty could be trivialized.

+That is why I am hoping that people will recognize the greatness of the kind of radical simplicity that I've demonstrated here and adopt the staged functional style of programming.
+It would make a large difference when programming heterogeneous computer architectures.
+Spiral's competition is formidable in their own niches, but will prove to be inadequate in the era of heterogeneous architectures.
+Let me say a few words about that...

 ## What Is Not Great About Spiral